gaussb-labs/terraform-aws-webapp-ingress-module/README.md

 ```

 This module provides two listeners out of the box:

-#### 1. HTTP listener
+1. __HTTP listener__:
-   This listener redirects the traffic to the HTTPS listener by default with HTTP Status 301 (Permanent).
+This listener redirects the traffic to the HTTPS listener by default with HTTP Status `301(Permanent)`.

-#### 2. HTTPS listener
+2. __HTTPS listener__:
 This listener is responsible for SSL termination of the traffic and forwards it to the target group defined.
 A default response can be setup via input variables.

 Additional listener rules can be added to both these listeners outside this module.
 It is also possible to add new listeners to the application load balancer.